RafalManka/LibGDX-Dagger2/README.md

 }
 ```

-Now lets have a look at our game class.
-Inside your create method make a new instance of your
+Now, let's examine our game class.
+Within your create method, generate a new instance of your
 GameComponent.
-This is also the correct place to inject all of your game dependencies, so call the
+This location is also suitable for injecting all of your game dependencies, so make
-inject method as well. the rest of the code is self explanatory.
+sure to invoke the inject method here as well.
+The remaining code is self-explanatory.

 ```java
 public class DaggerGame extends Game {